Crohn's disease care at Mayo Clinic

 Your Mayo Clinic care team

-At Mayo Clinic, a wide array of specialists with expertise in digestive diseases (gastroenterology), surgery, pathology, radiology and nutrition care work together to provide the care you need for Crohn's disease.
-Mayo's collaborative approach means a wide array of specialists work with you and your personal physician so that you'll get exactly the care you need.
+At Mayo Clinic, a wide array of specialists with expertise in digestive diseases (gastroenterology), surgery, pathology and radiology work together to provide the care you need for Crohn's disease.
+Mayo's collaborative approach means these specialists work with you and your personal physician so that you'll get exactly the care you need.

 Specialized pregnancy care

 Many women with Crohn's disease worry about their ability to conceive or give birth to a healthy baby, but most can have a successful pregnancy and delivery.
 However, it's very important that both men and women with Crohn's disease who wish to have a child talk to their doctors.
 The disease and its treatments may affect the pregnancy and increase the risk of early labor or birth defects.

 It's also important to work with a high-risk obstetrician and a gastroenterologist specializing in Crohn's disease.
 Mayo Clinic doctors have special expertise in guiding women with Crohn's disease through pregnancy and delivery.

 The Mayo Clinic experience and patient stories

 Our patients tell us that the quality of their interactions, our attention to detail and the efficiency of their visits mean health care like they've never experienced.
 See the stories of satisfied Mayo Clinic patients.